giovanischiar/fridgnet/README.md

   - Fix Bugs:
     - The Geocoder library sometimes doesn't get the address of the locations right, and the Nominatim API sometimes doesn't return the right outline for the location.
 A solution would be to let the user search and correct the location.
     - The `PhotosScreen` displays a map with photos pinned at their respective coordinates, along with a grid of all the photos.
 It is accessed by clicking on the mini-map at the `HomeScreen`.
 However, it now only functions when clicking on a city map.
 It does not work when changing the current level of administrative region on the dropdown located at the top of the `HomeScreen` to a county, state, or country.
     - In the [hide exclave](#hide-exclaves) feature, all the exclaves that belong to a city may also belong to its county, which belongs to the state, which belongs to the country.
-When you hide the exclave from a city, although on the 'HomeScreen' the exclave from the city is hidden, it doesn't get hidden from the other levels of the administrative region.
-Thus, on the 'MapScreen', these exclaves are still showing.
+When you hide the exclave from a city, although on the `HomeScreen` the exclave from the city is hidden, it doesn't get hidden from the other levels of the administrative region.
+Thus, on the `MapScreen`, these exclaves are still showing.
 This happens because the app is not prepared for an exclave to belong to multiple locations.
   - Use the date of each photo to show not only where but also when the photo was taken.
   - Create a dark mode.
   - Although unit tests were created to test the clipping, there are many other tests I'd like to create for this application.